isb-cgc/readthedocs/docs/source/sections/webapp/Saved-Cohorts.rst

 Copy a cohort
 =============

 To create a copy of the cohort, click on the **Duplicate** button.
-This will take you to a new copy of the cohort which has the same list of samples and cases and make you the owner of the copy.
+This will take you to a new copy of the cohort which has the same list of samples and cases;  you will be the owner of the copy.

 This is how you create a copy of another researcher's cohort that they have shared with you.
 (Note: If they later change their cohort, your cohort will not be updated; it will remain the same as it was at the time you duplicated it).